 - Meadowfield School recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third-party staff (including supply teachers) and visitors to behave in a way that indicates a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school or college.
-This includes when someone has: - o behaved in a way that has harmed a child, or may have harmed a child - o possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Allegations against staff which meet this threshold will be responded to and managed in line with Part four of KCSIE.
+This includes when someone has: - o behaved in a way that has harmed a child, or may have harmed a child - o possibly committed a criminal offence against or related to a child - o behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - o behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Allegations against staff which meet this threshold will be responded to and managed in line with Part four of KCSIE.
 Allegations that meet the harm threshold will be referred immediately to the Principal who will contact the LADO to agree further action to be taken in respect of the child and staff member.
 In the event of allegations of abuse being made against the Principal, staff are advised that allegations should be reported to the Executive Principal.
-In the event of allegations of abuse being made against the Executive Principal staff are advised that allegations should be reported to the chair of governors
+If the concerns relate to the Executive Principal these should be reported to the chair of governors this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them - Meadowfield School has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values.